The #1 Home of £5 Deposit Bingo Sites

-Over the last few years there has been a big rise in 5 pound deposit bingo sites.
+Over the last few years there has been a big rise in 5 pound deposit bingo sites, 5 pound deposit bonus bingo and 5 pound free bingo.
 The rise in popularity with these websites has been linked to the economic factors that the UK has faced over the last few years.
 As unemployment rose and the cost of living increased, peoples disposable income decreased.
-Naturally bingo players started to tighten their belt and therefore reduce the amount they would spend playing games online.
+Naturally bingo players started to tighten their belt and reduce the amount they would spend playing games online.
 A number of the big operators noticed this trend so acted and decided to do something about to keep new customers rolling through there doors.
-This lead to the invention of the £5 deposit bonus.
-The larger operators realised that most people would stretch to spending £5 instead of £10.
-They realised that a first deposit of £10 was seen as stretching things just a bit too far, hence the birth of the lower deposit bonus.
-You could be forgiven that the operators like Gala were doing players a favour, but of course this is never the reality.
+This lead to the invention of the £5 deposit bonus bingo.
+The larger operators, including Paddy Power and Buzz Bingo amongst others, realised that most people would stretch to spending £5 instead of £10.
+They realised that a first deposit of £10 was seen as stretching things just a bit too far, hence the birth of the lower deposit bonus using payment methods such as PayPal and Neteller.

-A 5 pound bingo website is ideal for those players who like to dip in and out.
-Where the bingo is more about the online engagement with others rather than trying to win big.
-It's about playing a few games, chatting with your online roomies and watching your spend.
+A 5 pound minimum deposit bingo website is ideal for those players who like to dip in and out.
+Where the bingo games are more about the online engagement with others rather than trying to win big.
+It's about playing a few games such as those from Starburst or Virtue Fusion, chatting with your online roomies and watching your spend.
 Therefore a website which offers a deposit bonus with an initial spend of £5 is perfect.
 It will allow the individual to fully test all the games on offer.
 It will also allow you to happily play for longer as you have more bonus funds from your first deposit.

 Naturally it is not all good news and there are a number of areas where extreme caution should be advised.
 It may seem obvious but the advert of 'free money' doesn't actually mean 'free money' at all.
 The 'money' is bonus money, which is not real cash.
-This means if you seen an advert for 'deposit £5 get £25 free' you won't get £25 in cash, but in bonus bucks.
-This will allow you to play all the games in the normal way but it does also have an affect on withdrawing your winnings.
+This means if you seen an advert for 'deposit £5 get £25 free' you won't get £25 in cash, but you will need to "withdraw bingo bonus".
+This will allow you to play all the games in the normal way but it does also have an affect on withdrawing your winnings related to bingo.

 If you were lucky enough to win then you'll rightly want to withdraw your winnings.
-But virtually all websites have a wagering requirement.
+But virtually all websites have a wagering requirement and wagering requirements vary.
 This means that in return for them giving you lots of 'free money' you'll have to spend lots of money before making a withdrawal.
 The most common is four times your deposit + the bonus amount received.
 Here is an example £5 + £20 = £25 times 4 = £100.
 This means you'll need to play through £100 before being able to withdraw the bonus funds you were awarded.
-To summerise while a five pound bingo site may seem like the perfect way to win with spending a little, the reality this is not the case.
+To summerise while a five pound deposit bingo site may seem like the perfect way to win with spending a little, the reality this may not be the case.

 But its not just the initial bonus award that carries a wagering requirement.
 The bingo site you've just signed up to will also bombard you with emails and different promotions – usually advertising more bonus offers.
 Heres the catch, that bonus will carry a wagering requirement.
 It is often the case that a player will sign up, claim a bonus, play, claim another another bonus and then win.
 This time around however the wagering requirements have doubled from before, therefore making it near on impossible to withdraw the winnings – unless you spend nearly everything you've just won.